 Here’s a cool restaurant for those looking for a different place to get inebriated.
 Brotzeit German Bier Bar & Restaurant in Shangri-La offers authentic Bavarian cuisine and excellent German beers on tap.

-In the latest edition of video game Tomb Raider, young Lara Croft can choose to deviate from the main quest and search for relics and GPS caches hidden off the beaten path.
-In Arkham Asylum meanwhile, Batman can opt to track down the Riddler’s trophies while trying to foil the Joker’s plot.
+In the latest edition of video game Tomb Raider, Lara Croft can choose to deviate from the main quest and search for relics and GPS caches hidden off the beaten path.
+In Arkham Asylum, Batman can opt to track down the Riddler’s trophies while trying to foil the Joker’s plot.

 Many video games, especially the role-playing/adventure types, usually have sidequests where the goal is to collect certain items.
 Usually these items are not really essential to finishing the overall game.
-Most of the time it’s just for bragging rights, especially if you’re a completionist like me.
+Most of the time it’s just for bragging rights.
 Among the memorable collectible items in games I have played are those rare cards from the Triple Triad card mini-game in Final Fantasy VIII, the insanely hard to complete 100 stray beads from the game Okami, and memories and bottles in Alice: The Madness Returns.

 After searching through photo archives of previous trips where I know I drank beers abroad, checking out several places that serve imported and craft beer in Manila, and raiding the alcohol section of a LOT of grocery stores, I finally completed my 99 Bottles of Beer on the (Facebook) Wall collection!
 I thought about seriously doing this sometime in October 2011 after thinking to myself “99 Bottles of Beer on the Wall” would make a cool post, and am happy to say that I have completed it as Oktoberfest 2012 is coming to an end.

 MISSION: “99 Bottles of Beer”

 GOAL: Try 99 different brands of beer from as many countries as possible